 My dad was a video-game addict from the time he was a toddler, but my mom (who was kind of a straight-A, student council, cheerleader type) was secretly also a little bit of a gamer too.
 On one of my parents’ first dates in college, someone brought out an old Nintendo (complete with controllers that actually plugged in to the console, which sounds horrible), and as my dad told it, my mom casually picked up a controller, acted like she had played once or twice as a kid, and beat Mario 1 in one life, and without fireballs.
 He said he knew then that she was the one for him.

 My dad introduced me to video games before I could barely walk, letting me hold a controller while he actually played.
 I officially played once I was about three on our brand new Wii, playing such games as Mario Galaxy and all of the Wii Lego games.
 Now, my friends and I all play, and gaming continues to be a big part of my life.

 My Inspiration: My Dad

 Joseph Romeo Priest, known as Joe to most people (and Judas to his college friends), was born on May 15, 1978.
 He grew up with his parents and his two younger brothers in south Jersey.
-He was a huge Notre Dame fan, loved the Eagles and all Philly sports, and Bruce Springsteen.
+He loved the Eagles and all Philly sports, and Bruce Springsteen.
 Every summer, he went with his family to the Jersey shore, and one of his favorite things to do was play video games on the Boardwalk.

 My mom-mom and pop-pop would take him to Duffer’s, which had arcade games.
 He was about three, so he would stand on a milk crate and play PacMan.
 My pop-pop said little by little, teenagers would start to come around, just mesmerized by how my dad could clear board after board, until there would be an actual crowd watching him.